wintvelt/sst-test/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `SECRET_PUBLISH_TOKEN`: Basic token used to publish dependencies to a common shared service
 - `NPM_TOKEN`: Token to allow publication of client npm package to npm registry

+In the `.github/workflows` yml doc, the following env var can stay, they are for publishing dependencies
-- `DEV_PUBLISH_ENDPOINT`: hardcoded url of API endpoint to publish dependencies when on dev branch
+- `DEV_PUBLISH_ENDPOINT`: hardcoded url of API endpoint to publish dependencies - only used for the dependency-service
-- `PROD_PUBLISH_ENDPOINT`: url for dependencies when on master branch (= prod stage)
+- `PROD_PUBLISH_ENDPOINT`: url for dependencies when on master branch (= prod stage) Your service will always publish to the prod endpoint.
+Also when on dev branch.
+(TODO)

 Other environment variables in backend functions can only be set in stack definition.
 E.g. the dynamoDb tablename needs to be set in API Gateway for the handler function to access `process.env.TABLE_NAME`.
 And all stack entities (tables, queues, etc) should be set as environment variables, because the name depend on the stage (dev or prod).